Segward/MacMemory/README.md

 # Usage

-I made a build shell script that compiles the project into the build folder. <br/>
+I made a compile shell script `./compile.sh` and a run shell script `./run.sh`.
-To give permission to the shell script use `chmod +x build.sh` and to build use `./build.sh`

 # Note

 You need to disable System Integrity Protection (SIP) to get this working.